eclipse-hono/hono/site/documentation/content/admin-guide/http-adapter-config.md

 weight = 320
 +++

-The HTTP protocol adapter exposes a HTTP based API for Eclipse Hono&trade;'s Telemetry and Event endpoints.
+The HTTP protocol adapter exposes HTTP based endpoints for Eclipse Hono&trade;'s south bound Telemetry, Event and Command & Control APIs.
 <!--more-->

 The adapter is implemented as a Spring Boot application.
 It can be run either directly from the command line or by means of starting the corresponding [Docker image](https://hub.docker.com/r/eclipse/hono-adapter-http-vertx/) created from it.

 The adapter supports the following standard configuration options: